-Our goals are to ensure Wild Horses and Burros are able to live a safe protected life whether living free on the range, or in a domestic situation after losing their freedom after a roundup.
+Our goals are to ensure Wild Horses and Burros are able to live a safe protected life whether living free on the range, or in a domestic situation after losing their freedom because of a roundup.

-We have immediate smaller plans to help horses that were removed from Sand Wash Basin (and other Colorado HMAs) in roundups this past year.
-We also plan to help Colorado Wild Horses that have found their way to unsafe or abusive homes, homes where their humans have fallen on hard times and need some help, or horses that have found their way into the horrific fate of a kill pen.
+We also plan to help Wild Horses/Burros that have found their way to unsafe or abusive situations, homes where their humans have fallen on hard times and need some help, or horses that have found their way into the horrific fate of an auction or kill pen.
 We will work for the horses and burros so that they may live their best life possible.

 There is so much more to come and we are very excited at what the future holds for Colorado Wild Horses and Burros.
 Please stay close and follow along/participate with us as we work towards a safer place for our wild friends, they need all of our support!